43 Beautiful Wainscoting Ideas (Ultimate Design Guide)

 A bare wall against the counter or behind a stove isn’t a look that many homeowners fall in love with.
 That’s why many opt for backsplashes.

-There are still a lot of options when it comes to backsplashes and adding wainscot can be a way to add some texture to your kitchen and connect your backsplash to the rest of the kitchen decor.
+There are still a lot of options when it comes to backsplashes and adding wainscot can be a way to add some texture to your kitchen and match the cabinets as well as connect your backsplash to the rest of the decor.
 Around the counter space flowing into the standard wall space, tall paneling can be utilized.

 Wainscoting in contempoary home